Abdalrahman01-CS/gearhub-website/README.md

 # 🚗 Gear Hub

-Gear Hub is a sleek and user-friendly front-end web application that bridges the gap between car enthusiasts and car companies.
+Gear Hub is a sleek and user-friendly front-end website that bridges the gap between car enthusiasts and car companies.
 It provides users with a centralized platform to explore detailed car specifications, compare prices, and discover automotive brands - all in one place.

 ## 🌟 Overview